thomasbattram/thesis/index/thesis.utf8.md

 ***

-(ref:h2ewas-model-comp-cap) Comparison of the grouping and blanket models in the context of the relationship between DNA methylation and gene expression.
+(ref:h2ewas-model-comp-cap) __Comparison of the grouping and blanket models in the context of the relationship between DNA methylation and gene expression__.
 Both regions are exactly the same, the only difference is how each model assumes the methylation sites should be treated.
 The grouping model down-weights the contribution of correlated CpGs, effectively grouping them, and the blanket model assumes each CpG independently associates with a trait.
 As seen here, the grouping of correlated CpG sites may not be the correct thing to do as some of the sites may be acting independently of their correlated partners).

+(ref:h2ewas-model-comp-scap) Comparison of the grouping and blanket models in the context of the relationship between DNA methylation and gene expression

 \begin{figure}